xvik/gradle-use-python-plugin/README.md

    scope = VIRTUALENV_OR_USER
    // automatically install virtualenv module (if pip modules declared and scope allows)
    installVirtualenv = true
+   // if virtualenv not installed (in --user scope), plugin will install exactly this version
+   // (known to be working version) to avoid side effects virtualenvVersion = '16.7.9'
    // used virtualenv path (if virtualenv used, see 'scope') envPath = '.gradle/python'
    // copy virtualenv instead of symlink (when created) envCopy = false
+   // may be used to disable pip cache (--no-cache-dir option) usePipCache = true
 }
 ```